 Day 1: Haridwar to Joshimath

-The day begins for most at around 3-4 am for most trekkers as the all night trains from Delhi reaches Haridwar at that time except one – MUSSOORIE EXP (14041) which takes around 8 hours and reaches around 6 AM, meaning a good night’s sleep.
+The day begins for most at around 3-4 am for most trekkers as night trains from Delhi reaches Haridwar at that time except one – MUSSOORIE EXP (14041) which takes around 8 hours and reaches around 6 AM, meaning a good night’s sleep.
 We chose the better option – Mussoorie Express.

 The roads to Joshimath are in good condition barring few small stretches.
 The road journey is long and tiring but scenic, passing via Devprayag, Rudraprayag, Karanprayag and Chamoli.